sushenghua/EOS_Contracts_Inheritance/README.md

 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 >>>

-if the miner mines repeatedly like calling above "mine" action again will receive following result
+If the miner mines repeatedly like calling above "mine" action again will receive following result
 >>>
 executed transaction: fe264b70252fad0194e20cd86f1a1a24a57be05456de4c98feb006e27cf5c5e2  144 bytes  534 us<br/>
 \#         agent <= agent::mine                  {"inheritor":"inheritor1","tokencontract":"eosio.token","quantity":"10.0000 SYS","assetclient":"clie...<br/>